CIPPIC-CA/SmartCityToolkit/public-transit.md

 **Managing Issues.**

-Procurement issues should be dealt with by following sound procurement practices <link to procurement Guide>.
+Procurement issues should be dealt with by following [sound procurement practices](https://cippic-ca.github.io/SmartCityToolkit/procurement.html)

-Intellectual property issues will arise over ownership and confidentiality of data.
-Access and other data entitlements should be addressed at the outset, as part of the conditions of procurement. <link to procurement page>
+[Intellectual property issues](https://cippic-ca.github.io/SmartCityToolkit/intellectual-property.html) will arise over ownership and confidentiality of data.
+Access and other data entitlements should be addressed at the outset, as part of the conditions of procurement.

 Deciding between high-tech and low-tech solutions will depend on several factors: